 - Unpleasant smells

 Your gas or electric bill may also rise if your crawl space has been water damaged.
-As moisture enters this space, it gets more difficult for your HVAC system to control your home’s temperature.
-As a result, the system will work harder, and you’ll have to spend more money on your utilities than you’re used to.
-This kind of unexpected increase can wreck your budget in the long term if you don’t act quickly.
+As moisture enters this space, it gets more difficult for the HVAC system to control your home’s temperature.
+This means the system works harder, using more electricity, and you get a bigger utility bill.

 Assessing Your Basement’s Health